boazsegev/iodine/README.md

 bundler exec iodine -p $PORT -t 16 -w 4
 ```

-It should be noted that Websocket support means that no automatic process scaling is provided (since Websockets don't share data across processes without your help)...
-It is important to use `iodine` with the `-w` option and set the number of desired processes (ideally equal to the number of CPU cores).
+It should be noted that automatic process scaling will cause issues with Websocket broadcast (`each`) support, ssince the `Websocket#each` method will be limited to the calling process (other clients might be connected to a different process.

+I recommended that you consider using Redis to scale Websocket "events" across processes / machines. look into [plezi.io](http://www.plezi.io) for automatic Websocket scaling with Redis and Iodine.

 ### Writing data to the network layer